sowbug/mkeosimg/README.md

 * `sudo ./mkeosimg ER-e100.v1.xxxxxxx.tar` (you downloaded that file from the [Ubiquiti](https://www.ubnt.com/) site).

-* Download the resulting .img.gz if you built this elsewhere (such as on a Google Compute Engine instance that you spun up just for this project), then gunzip it.
+* Download the resulting .img if you built this elsewhere (such as on a Google Compute Engine instance that you spun up just for this project).
+You should have gzipped it because that'll make it around 20x smaller.

 * `sudo dd if=ER-e100.v1.xxxxxxx.img of=/dev/path/to/usb/drive bs=1M`
   (adapt for your OS of choice).